Aziz Ansari: Master of None

 Starting in November 2015, Ansari starred as Dev Shah in the Netflix original series Master of None, which he created and wrote with Parks and Recreation writer Alan Yang.
 James Poniewozik of The New York Times called the show "the year's best comedy straight out of the gate" and praised its genre-crossing appeal.
 The show initially ran for two seasons.
 Production work began on a third season in early 2020 in London, but was put on hold because of the COVID-19 pandemic.
 By January 2021, production was getting ready to resume, with Naomi Ackie joining the cast.
-The season was released in May 23, 2021.
+The season was released on May 23, 2021.

 Ansari's performance in the show earned him a nomination for the Golden Globe Award for Best Actor – Television Series Musical or Comedy.
 The series earned four Emmy nominations in 2016: Outstanding Comedy Series, Outstanding Writing for a Comedy Series for Ansari and Yang, and Outstanding Directing for a Comedy Series and Outstanding Lead Actor in a Comedy Series for Ansari; Yang and Ansari won the Emmy for Outstanding Writing for a Comedy Series for the episode "Parents".
 Yang and Ansari were also honored with a Peabody Award in May 2016 for the series.

 In 2018 Ansari won a Golden Globe for best actor in a TV comedy for the show; this made him the first Asian-American actor to win a Golden Globe for acting in television.